Downtown Indianapolis: 20th century

 Following World War II, expansion of the American middle class, suburbanization, and declining manufacturing employment greatly impacted Downtown Indianapolis, similar to most U.S. central business districts at this time.
 Urban renewal projects of this era hastened the central business district's decline, particularly the clearance of working-class neighborhoods.
 The neighborhoods surrounding Indiana Avenue, the center of the city's African American community, were particularly impacted.
-The establishment of the Indiana University – Purdue University Indianapolis (IUPUI) campus in 1969 and the construction of Interstate 65 and Interstate 70 in the 1960s and 1970s resulted in large-scale displacement of African Americans.
+The establishment of the Indiana University–Purdue University Indianapolis (IUPUI) campus in 1969 and the construction of Interstate 65 and Interstate 70 in the 1960s and 1970s resulted in large-scale displacement of African Americans.

 The loss of population and activity Downtown prompted civic leaders to plan for economic development and revitalization of the area.
 Among the first projects was the opening of Market Square Arena, which served as home to the Indiana Pacers and host to numerous concerts and other sporting events.
 The success of Market Square Arena helped persuade decision-makers to make Downtown the center of an aggressive sports tourism strategy.
 Throughout the 1980s, $122 million in public and private funding built several athletic facilities Downtown, including the Indianapolis Tennis Center, Indiana University Natatorium, Carroll Track and Soccer Stadium, and the Hoosier Dome.
 The latter project helped secure the 1984 relocation of the Baltimore Colts, the 1987 Pan American Games, and scores of subsequent athletic events of national and international interest.

 Modern skyscraper construction catapulted Downtown office and commercial space in the 1980s.
 A building boom, lasting from 1982 to 1990, saw the construction of six of the city's ten tallest buildings.
 These included OneAmerica Tower (1982), Fifth Third Bank Tower (1983), Capital Center South Tower (1987), BMO Plaza (1988), Market Tower (1988), 300 North Meridian (1989), and the tallest, Salesforce Tower (1990).

 The non-profit Downtown Indy, Inc. was established in 1993 to help promote economic development, beautification, and program events.
 Reinvestment continued through the 1990s, with the continued buildout of White River State Park museums and attractions, development of the Canal Walk, Circle Centre Mall (1995), Victory Field (1996), and Gainbridge Fieldhouse (1999).

 21st century

 The city's successful sports tourism campaign provided local leadership with a template for increasing Downtown's capacity to host conventions and trade shows.
 Two of the city's tallest buildings to be completed in the 21st century, Conrad Indianapolis (2006) and the JW Marriott Indianapolis (2011), are hotels.
 Following the opening of Lucas Oil Stadium in 2008, the Indiana Convention Center completed its largest expansion in 2011.

 In the 2010s, Downtown experienced increased demand for housing.
 Numerous mixed-use and apartment buildings were developed during this time.
-According to Downtown Indy, Inc., the number of apartment units Downtown has increased 61 percent from 2011 to 2015, with more than 50 percent of new development occurring inside the Mile Square.
+According to Downtown Indy, Inc., the number of apartment units Downtown increased 61 percent from 2011 to 2015, with more than 50 percent of new development occurring inside the Mile Square.
 In 2010, the population of Downtown was 14,664; by 2020, the population had increased to 22,412.